 What Does An Economic Development Director Do?

-As the Economic Development Director, Kimberly Marrone is committed to the growth and prosperity of the City of Oak Park.
+As the Economic Development and Planning Director, Kimberly Marrone is committed to the growth and prosperity of the City of Oak Park.
 She is committed to improving the economic outlook for the City by providing information to promote Oak Park as an appealing place to live, conduct business, and to visit.
 She works together with all stakeholders, including businesses, property owners, residents, and neighboring communities to provide necessary staffing and resources to achieve continuous growth toward a thriving and sustainable community.
 She also works with the City's Planning Commission to achieve continual improvement of the City's Zoning Ordinance so the City can be competitive in the 21st Century business market.

 She realizes that the results of a flourishing business sector can improve the local and regional economy.
 This not only provides convenience to residents, but also local businesses can collaborate to use each other's goods and services.